kmatarese/glide/README.md

 IMO since you return to single process operation after the node is done doing whatever it needed to do in parallel, though this is not without cost.
 Method 1 may be useful and easy to understand in certain cases as well.
-Method 2 can be confusing and should likely only be used towards the end of pipelines to branch the output in parallel.
+Method 2 can be confusing and should likely only be used towards the end of gliders to branch the output in parallel.
 Note that combining the approaches may not work and has not been tested.

 Creating Nodes
 --------------

-There are some small differences between Consecutils and Consecution.
-Namely, you must inherit from the Consecutils Node class (vs. the Consecution Node class), and you must define a run() method (vs. process() for Consecution) that takes at least one positional argument for the data being pushed to it.
+There are some small differences between Glide and Consecution.
+Namely, you must inherit from the Glide Node class (vs. the Consecution Node class), and you must define a run() method (vs. process() for Consecution) that takes at least one positional argument for the data being pushed to it.